Dash cams are popular nowadays and can be helpful if you need to make a car insurance claim.

 What’s a dash cam?

-- forward-facing
+- Forward-facing

-- front-and-rear-facing
+- Front-and-rear-facing

-- rear-facing
+- Rear-facing

-- interior-view
+- Interior-view

-Forward-facing cameras are the most used; they’re affordable, but only record in front of the car.
-Front-and-rear-facing cameras are usually expensive but protect against rear-end collisions.
+Forward-facing cameras are the most used type of dash cam.
+They’re affordable but only record in front of the car.

 How do dash cams work?